UW-Madison-DataScience/machine-learning-novice-sklearn/episodes/02-regression.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is supervised learning?
+- What is supervised learning, and how does regression fit into it?
-- What is regression?
-- How can I model data and make predictions using regression methods?
+- How can we build, train, and evaluate a simple regression model in Scikit-Learn?
+- Why do we split data into training and testing sets?
+- How does data exploration and encoding affect model performance?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Load and inspect real-world data using Pandas and Seaborn.
+- Prepare data for modeling by handling missing values and converting categorical variables to numeric (dummy coding).
-- Apply linear regression with Scikit-Learn to create a model.
+- Apply linear regression with Scikit-Learn to create a predictive model.
-- Measure the error between a regression model and input data.
+- Split data into training and testing sets to evaluate generalization performance.
-- Analyse and assess the accuracy of a linear model using Scikit-Learn's metrics library.
+- Measure and interpret model accuracy using error metrics (e.g., RMSE).
-- Understand how more complex models can be built with non-linear equations.
-- Apply polynomial modelling to non-linear data using Scikit-Learn.
+- Explore how polynomial regression extends linear models to capture non-linear relationships.
+- Recognize signs of overfitting and understand why exploratory data analysis (EDA) is critical before modeling.

 ::::::::::::::::::::::::::::::::::::::::::::::::